-Applications for fall 2013 admission to the MFA Program will be accepted in all disciplines except Sculpture and Photography.
+Applications for Fall 2014 admission to the MFA Program will be accepted in all disciplines except Sculpture.
 For further information on the degree requirements and a sample schedule please click here.

 Dear MFA program applicant,